tynooo/python-cdk-locust/README.md

-As you progress, you can test that your code generates valid CloudFormation by running ```cdk synth``` But before you do this, you need to activate your python virtualenv and install your dependencies.
+As you progress, you can test that your code generates valid CloudFormation by running ```cdk synth``` But before you do this, you need to activate your python virtualenv, install your dependencies, and make sure CDK is up to date.

 ```
 source .env/bin/activate
 pip3 install -r requirements.txt
+npm -g upgrade
 ```

 ***Remember:Every time you work on your CDK project, you'll need to activate your virtualenv***